 Hence, a trading strategy can be anything from a simple trading script developed at home to using the multimillion dollar systems that are also used by funds on Wall Street.
 They could be bought as ready-to-implement strategies, designed/coded from scratch by a developer or user, or developed by customizing an available free/paid version.

 If you buy a bot or use a free one, it could have a free strategy, and still let you develop yours from scratch or customize an existing default one.
 It could still let you buy strategies from tried and tested professional traders from communities or connect to signal providers who sell these, via APIs.

 Whether the strategies can be profitable or not is a matter for discussion, but it depends on a number of factors including competition, proficiency/competence/skill level of the person developing it, as well as the market price determining factors, etc.

 The best way to use these strategies and bots is to consider a bot as help in trading not as a replacement.
 The other thing is that using strategies in combination or as merged is much better than running them separately.
 A good example is combining a long term with a short term.

 Different types of bots

-Arbitrage bots and strategies find price mismatches on a single or multiple exchanges in order to make profits based on price differences across exchanges; market making bots and strategies place both buy and sell orders and try to make profits based on difference between bid-ask price spreads; portfolio automation bots and strategies are involved in the creating, obtaining and maintaining a desired portfolio and portfolio ratios through balancing and re-balancing; and technical trading bots and strategies are those that make prediction of future price movements based on technical indicators, signals and mathematical formulas to attempt to predict price movement based on past trends and to make the user some profit based on the prediction.
+Arbitrage bots and strategies find price mismatches on a single or multiple exchanges in order to make profits based on price differences across exchanges; market making bots and strategies place both buy and sell orders and try to make profits based on difference between bid-ask price spreads; portfolio automation bots and the strategies that are involved in the creating, obtaining and maintaining of a desired portfolio and portfolio ratios through balancing and re-balancing; and technical trading bots and strategies are those that make prediction of future price movements based on technical indicators, signals and mathematical formulas to attempt to predict price movement based on past trends and to make the user some profit based on the prediction.
 These latter ones are the most popular in the market today.